gahan-corporation/wyatt/doc/source/howtos/website.rst

 The templates iterates (``t-foreach``) on all the teachers (passed through the *template context*), and prints each teacher in its own paragraph.

-Finally restart Odoo and update the module's data (to install the template) by going to :menuselection:`Settings --> Modules --> Modules --> Academy` and clicking :guilabel:`Upgrade`.
+Finally restart Gerp and update the module's data (to install the template) by going to :menuselection:`Settings --> Modules --> Modules --> Academy` and clicking :guilabel:`Upgrade`.

 .. tip::

-    Alternatively, Odoo can be restarted :option:`and update modules at the same time<gerp-bin -u>`:
+    Alternatively, Gerp can be restarted :option:`and update modules at the same time<gerp-bin -u>`:

     .. code-block:: console